 Finally, the Internal Revenue Service will often secure what is known as a tax lien to collect unpaid taxes.

-Liens Are Legal Instruments
+Liens As Legal Instruments

-It is important to understand that liens are a legal mechanism for enforcing a loan.
-This means that they do not give the creditor any automatic rights over your property even if you miss a payment, default on a loan or otherwise trigger this clause.
 While it is often reported that creditors can enforce a lien automatically, this is incorrect.
-Before a creditor can enforce a lien the creditor must go to court and get a judgment.
+Before a creditor can enforce a lien, the creditor must go to court and get a judgment.
 Banks, lenders or any other creditors first must show a court that the conditions of the contract have been met.
 Then the court will issue a judgment of enforcement.
 This judgment acts as a property transfer.
 Once issued, it transforms the lien from a potential claim on your property into partial ownership of the underlying asset.

 Liens appear to be privately enforced because they’re highly routine.
 While everyone has the right to a hearing, in practice many courts automatically sign off on collection petitions.
 This problem became particularly acute during the mortgage crisis of 2008/2009 when banks would file hundreds of petitions each day to collect on people’s houses.
 Most courts granted these petitions without review, leading to thousands of illegal foreclosures.